By Julie Horner

 Chas has fallen into good company here in the Golden State.
 Diana is a member of the Sweet Adelines barbershop harmony organization and substitute bassist for The Killer Queens, an all-girl Queen Tribute band.
 She shares Chas’ tenacity and propensity to jump into challenges, “What can I do now that will scare the heck out of me!”
 She says they do a lot of things off the cuff on stage – with just a wink or a gesture she knows where to go; she watches Chas’ hands.

-Scott “The Shredder” Polland slings the six-string for a number of local outfits including Squeeze Daddy and Funkranomicon while Dave is the mad dog on drums, balancing passion for family, surfing, and music while wielding an understated gift for turning a wicked phrase.
+Scott “The Shredder” Polland slings the six-string for a number of local outfits including Squeeze Daddy and Funkranomicon while David Clarke is the mad dog on drums, balancing passion for family, surfing, and music while wielding an understated gift for turning a wicked phrase.
 Playing in the band, he says, is “so much fun it’s ridiculous!”

 A couple of weeks ago Chas thanked his family and friends on Facebook for helping make his first year in California so rich.
 One friend wrote, “There could not be a person who has worked harder and stuck to their guns more, brother…your peers will be in awe of your tenacity where e’r you go…”